pattern-agentic/agentic-apps/tutorials/02-weather-vibes-agent/README.md

 - **API Key Errors**: Verify your API keys in the `.env` file
 - **Connection Issues**: Check network connectivity to external APIs
 - **Run Processing Errors**: Check the server logs for detailed error messages
+- **Galileo Issues**: Ensure your Galileo API key is valid and the environment variables are set correctly

 ## License